Hands On 101

 [5] tail.0: [1557322456.315550927, {"date"=>"22/abr/2019:12:43:52 -0600", "ip"=>"132.113.203.169", "word"=>"fendered", "country"=>"United States", "flag"=>true, "num"=>53}]

-This command introduces a Stream Processor (SP) query through the -T option and changes the output plugin to null, this is done with the purpose of obtaining the SP results in the standard output interface and avoid confusions in the terminal.
+Run the following command to create a stream processor query using the -T flag and change the output to the Null plugin.
+This obtains the stream processing results in the standard output interface and avoids confusion in the terminal.

 $ docker run -ti -v `pwd`/sp-samples-1k.log:/sp-samples-1k.log \